Cerner Corporation (Nasdaq: CERN) today announced results for the 2019 first quarter that ended March 30, 2019.

 Earnings Conference Call

 Cerner will host an earnings conference call to provide additional detail on the Company’s results and outlook at 3:30 p.m.
-CT on May 2, 2018.
-On the call, Cerner will discuss its first quarter 2018 results and answer questions from the investment community.
+CT on April 25, 2019.
+On the call, Cerner will discuss its first quarter 2019 results and answer questions from the investment community.
 The call may also include discussion of Cerner developments, and forward-looking and other material information about business and financial matters.
 The dial-in number for the conference call is (678)-509-7542; the passcode is Cerner.
 Cerner recommends joining the call 15 minutes early for registration.
-The re-broadcast of the call will be available from 6:30 p.m.
-CT, May 2, 2018 through 11:59 p.m.
-CT, May 5, 2018.
-The dial-in number for the re-broadcast is (855)-859-2056; the passcode is 8795987.

 An audio webcast will be available live and archived on Cerner’s website at www.cerner.com under the About Us section (click Investor Relations, then Presentations and Webcasts).

 Cerner’s health technologies connect people and information systems at more than 27,500 contracted provider facilities worldwide dedicated to creating smarter and better care for individuals and communities.
 Recognized globally for innovation, Cerner assists clinicians in making care decisions and assists organizations in managing the health of their populations.
 The company also offers an integrated clinical and financial system to help manage day-to-day revenue functions, as well as a wide range of services to support clinical, financial and operational needs, focused on people.
 For more information, visit Cerner.com, The Cerner Blog or connect on Facebook, Instagram, LinkedIn, Twitter or The Cerner Podcast Nasdaq: CERN.
 Smarter Care.
 Better Outcomes.
 Healthier You.